 Dr. Joshua Samuels, a pediatrics professor and the McGovern Medical School at UT Health in Houston, Texas, said “We have seen an increase in children’s blood pressure over the last decade or so.
 That’s probably related to the obesity epidemic that we’re seeing in children, but that doesn’t completely explain the increase in blood pressure that we’re seeing.”

 Hypertension is not often associated with kids and teens.
-The newly released guidelines, however, found that about 3.5% of younger people have hypertension compared to the past 1-2%.
+However, 3.5% of younger people have hypertension compared to the past 1-2%.
 High blood pressure is increasing in teens and kids and is now in the top 5 chronic diseases for these age groups.

-The guidelines were developed by a committee of 20 people and were based on about 15,000 reviewed articles about the correct evaluations, diagnosis, and management of high blood pressure in teens and kids.
-Doctors are recommended to focus more on doing routine checks and tests so they can catch hypertension signs before it becomes a bigger problem.
+A committee of 20 people wrote the new guidelines and based them on about 15,000 reviewed articles about the correct evaluations, diagnosis, and management of high blood pressure in teens and kids.
+They recommend that doctors focus more on doing routine checks and tests so they can catch hypertension signs before it becomes a bigger problem.

 NBC News medical correspondent Dr. John Torres stated, “High blood pressure is a silent killer that takes its toll on the body over time.
 That means you can’t tell if someone has high blood pressure just by looking at them, you need to do an actual blood pressure measurement.”

 For Cheyenne, losing weight by eating healthier was enough to lower her blood pressure to a normal level.
-Teens and kids’ diets should be monitored by their parents and encouraged to eat healthier and live an active lifestyle.
+Parents should monitor teens and kids’ diets and encourage them to eat healthier and live an active lifestyle.
 These habits will carry over into adulthood and affect their health for years to come.